 - Those who are employed but whose salaries have been affected by the pandemic will be offered reduced loan instalments based on their salary reduction and type of financing for a period of at least six months

 Other types of loan repayment flexibility for hire purchase financing and SME borrowers were also announced.
 You can find the full Bank Negara (BNM) press statement here.

-While it appears straightforward enough, how does the announcement actually affect you?
+While it appears straightforward enough, how does the loan moratorium and repayment assistance actually affect you?